Hydeon-git/PlatformerGame/README.md

  - F11 Enable/Disable FPS cap (60 to 30)
  - SHIFT + F11 Enable/Disable FPS cap
  - 1 Teleport to Checkpoint
- - SPACE to start the game in the Logo Screen / leave Level Completed screen
+ - SPACE to start the game in the Logo Screen / Leave Level Completed screen

 ## Developers